pandevim/dotfiles/README.md

 - Browser:
 - Partition Manager:
 - Spreadsheet:
-- Display Server: X.org (X)
 - Version Control: Git / Mercurial
 - Network Manager: NetworkManager (works great w/ i3)
-- Display Manager:
 - Boot Loader: GRUB
-- Dsk Environment: Not included in the installation just there for taste.
-  - GNOME / UNITY / KDE / MATE

 # How Do You Use?
 All dotfiles are under `/home` directory.